Skip to main content

 8-10 pieces of Completed Artwork

 These pieces are your main portfolio of completed work outside of your sketchbook.
 Try to have a variety of work in this section of your portfolio.
-Include longer studies of humans, animals, objects or landscapes rather than quick sketches.
+Include artwork of humans, animals, objects or landscapes that you have worked on longer than quick sketches.
 Take your time to observe and work into these pieces.
-They can be further developed with colour, tone and texture.
-Animation can be part of this section.
+They can be further developed and completed with colour, tone and texture.

 Contact Details